simeononsecurity/simeononsecurity.ch/content/articles/empower-edr-cyber-security-solutions/index.en.md

 Before selecting an EDR solution, you need to assess your organization's security needs.
 Consider factors such as the size of your organization, the complexity of your network environment, and the types of endpoints you need to protect.

-Additionally, evaluate the scalability of the EDR solution to ensure it can accommodate your future growth.
+Also, evaluate the scalability of the EDR solution to ensure it can accommodate your future growth.
 Assess your specific compliance requirements and determine if the EDR solution aligns with industry regulations and standards.

 ### Comparing Different EDR Vendors